Black Cockatoo Pocket Forest

 Our initial focus is on growing a demonstration Black Cockatoo Pocket Forest on a small area of land allocated to us by the City of Vincent adjacent to the existing Britannia Community Food Forest (opposite the new skate space off Britannia Road, Leederville).

 The main planting day is National Tree Day on Sunday 27th July.
-To register as a volunteer with the project either as a planter or some other capacity go to this page.
+To register as a volunteer with the project either as a planter or some other capacity email info@ttv.org.au with your name, phone number, number and age of volunteers.

 Project News